Protect Our Produce

 - I'd like to hear more about how you…

-If time allows, have your pupils create written artefacts or give oral presentations based on their creations.
+If time allows, have your students create written artefacts or give oral presentations based on their creations.

 - Have them present these artefacts to another class, family members, or members of the community for feedback.